-Kevin Eastwood is an award-winning producer and director based in Vancouver who works in both drama and non-fiction.
+Kevin Eastwood is an award-winning director and producer based in Vancouver who works in both drama and non-fiction.
 Optic Nerve Films is his company through which he provides both producing and directing services.
-A graduate of Emily Carr University of Art + Design, Kevin is the third generation in his family to go to art school (both his parents and grandfather were all artists).
+A graduate of Emily Carr University of Art + Design, Kevin is the third generation in his family to go to art school (both his parents and grandfather were all visual artists).
 Kevin has produced or directed a diverse array of dramatic and non-fiction programming including movies, TV series, documentary features, doc series, dramatic series, music videos and PSAs.
-For his work as a producer, he has won a Gemini Award from the Academy of Canadian Cinema and Television, the Allan King Award from the Directors Guild of Canada, three Yorkton Golden Sheaf Awards, three Leo Awards (and been nominated for another five), and the top prize at the Hot Docs Documentary Film Festival.
-For his work as a director he has been nominated for two Canadian Screen Awards by the Academy of Canadian Cinema and Television, two Yorkton Golden Sheaf Awards and two Leo Awards.
+For his work as a producer, he has won a Gemini Award from the Academy of Canadian Cinema and Television, the Allan King Award from the Directors Guild of Canada, three Yorkton Golden Sheaf Awards, three Leo Awards (and been nominated for another six), and the top prize at the Hot Docs Documentary Film Festival.
+For his work as a director he has been nominated for two Canadian Screen Awards by the Academy of Canadian Cinema and Television, two Yorkton Golden Sheaf Awards and three Leo Awards.

 Before that, Kevin was the executive producer of Vancouver: No Fixed Address, the latest feature documentary from director Charles Wilkinson.
 The film premiered at Hot Docs International Documentary Film Festival and went on to enjoy a very successful five-week theatrical run before premiering on Knowledge Network in October 2017.